foontzoot/foontzoot.github.io/index.md

 #### MS Access • SQLServer • ASP.NET 2.0, 3.5, 4.0, 4.5 • SSRS • Classic ASP • MVC • WebAPI • JS • AngularJS • jQuery • Bootstrap • GitHub

 Maintained and updated internal Inventory System based on SQLServer 2000 and MS Access.
 I played a key role in the successful migration of our database from SQLServer 2000 to SQLServer 2008 and later to SQLServer 2012.
-In the same process, I completely redesigned front-end GUI built in MS Access to a friendlier user experience using ASP.NET WinForms.
+In the same process, I completely redesigned front-end GUI built in MS Access to a friendlier user experience using ASP.NET WPF.
 During the upgrade, I created and optimized over 200 stored procedures and redesigned over 50 reports.
 Shipping/receiving tasks are 30% more efficient after adding barcode and QR Code enabled products tracking.
 In 2012, I converted the whole system from client/server type application to a 100% web-based system with no loss in productivity.
-I upgraded back-end to ASP.NET API web service and front end to the AngularJS app.
+I upgraded back-end to ASP.NET API web service and front end to the Razor Pages app.

 ---